calvin-puram/Knowledge-Hub-for-Envoy-Proxy/README.md

-# Envoy Proxy: A Comprehensive List of Resources
+# Knowledge Hub for Envoy Proxy!
 ![envoy-title](./img/envoy.png)
 > Envoy Proxy is a high-performance, open-source edge and service proxy designed for cloud-native applications, and with its versatile features, it has become an essential component in modern application architectures.
 # Introduction